ci-fuzz/web-app-fuzzing-template-project/README.md

 For the initial fuzzing setup, you can keep this empty, as it is.

-This is further explained later on in this Readme.
+This is further explained later.

 ## Configure project in CI Fuzz Web Interface